-Villanova's curriculum offers sound training for the practice of law: Courses are designed to teach not only rules of law, but also how lawyers analyze, express themselves, perform many of their functions, and solve problems, as well as how legal institutions operate.
+Villanova's curriculum offers sound training for the practice of law.
+Courses are designed to teach not only rules of law, but also how legal institutions operate.
+Students learn how lawyers analyze issues, express themselves, and solve problems.
 The course of study consists of three full-time consecutive years.

 In addition you will take a transactional practicum in either Contracts or Property, taught in a small section.
 In the practicum sections, you will apply Contract or Property legal theory and actually draft the documents a client would need.
 Practitioner-consultants will participate to help you connect the doctrine to real-world applications.
 You will draft documents based on simulated fact patterns, and your professors will give you detailed feedback, often with the input of the practitioner-consultants.

 You will also develop the core practice skills of oral advocacy and legal analysis, writing, and research.
 Our nationally recognized legal writing faculty will teach you Legal Analysis, Writing and Oral Advocacy, a hands-on course offered in small sections to insure your writing will be closely supervised by your Legal Writing Professor.
 You will learn legal research skills and strategy from our team of lawyer librarians, who work in collaboration with the legal writing faculty.